jenerationx/liri-node-app/README.md

 ### Overview

-In this assignment, you will make LIRI.
+In this project, I made LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and gives you back data.

 ### What LIRI Does